im-open/im-github-deployments/README.md

 #### 2. `deployment-environments` - OPTIONAL, but recommended

 Adding the `metadata.deployment-environments` list allows the dashboard to be pre-populated with the expected deployment environments, and order their appearance in the dashboard.
-Otherwise, the deployment environments will be ordered by how they were deployed and may not full reflect the project deployment lifecycle.
+Otherwise, the deployment environments will be ordered by how they were deployed and may not fully reflect the project deployment lifecycle.

 ```yaml
 apiVersion: backstage.io/v1alpha1